bettygordon932/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, identify the most important tasks and focus on them first.
 Then, break down larger tasks into smaller, manageable pieces, so you can work on each part individually.

 Use version control systems, like Git, to keep track of your code and collaborate with others.
 Make sure to write comments and document your codes to make it easier for others to understand and maintain.
 Use code editors and integrations, such as GitHub or GitLab, that can help with organizing your projects and tracking changes.

+# 2023-12-02
+- Today's programming wisdom is to be a lifelong learner and to always stay up-to-date with the latest technologies and programming languages.
+This involves reading blogs, articles, and books, attending workshops and conferences, as well as participating in online forums and communities.
+By constantly updating your knowledge and skills, you will become a more valuable asset to your team or organization.

+Another important aspect of programming wise is problem-solving.
+When faced with a challenging problem, take a step back, break it down into smaller, more manageable tasks, then use critical thinking and creativity to come up with solutions.
+Always keep an open mind and be willing to try new approaches, because sometimes the best solutions come from unexpected places.
+Finally, remember that programming is a collaborative effort, so don't be afraid to reach out to others for help or advice.